-When the five year rolling average recovery level is above 21.0 metres depth below natural surface (mDBNS) the allocation will be 100%.
+When the five year rolling average recovery level is above 21.0 metres depth below natural surface (mDBNS) the allocation will be 100% (Figure 11 on page 15).
 If the five year rolling average recovery level is between 21.1 and 24.0 mDBNS the allocation will be 70%.
 If the five year rolling average recovery level drops below 24.1 mDBNS, allocations will remain at 70% and a review will be undertaken by GMW in consultation with a groundwater reference group.